Antti Niemi (footballer): International career

-Niemi was first choice for the Finnish national team for almost a decade, before announcing his decision to retire from international football in 2005, but returned to the squad in 2007 playing a friendly game against Spain (0–0).
+Niemi was first choice for the Finland national team for almost a decade, before announcing his decision to retire from international football in 2005, but returned to the squad in 2007 playing a friendly game against Spain (0–0).
 He was capped 67 times by his country before this.
 On 2 March 2010, Niemi joined Finland's national team as a goalkeeping coach.

 Coaching career

 Niemi began his coaching career as the goalkeeping coach for the Finland national team in March 2010.
 On 3 January 2013, his first club and reigning Veikkausliiga champions HJK announced that they had appointed Niemi as the club's goalkeeping coach and that he would continue his duties with the national team.

-On 27 June 2014, Niemi was appointed goalkeeper coach at Championship side Brighton & Hove Albion by former Finland teammate Sami Hyypiä.
+After a brief stint in FC Honka coaching staff, on 27 June 2014, Niemi was appointed goalkeeper coach at Championship side Brighton & Hove Albion by former Finland teammate Sami Hyypiä.

+On 26 January 2021, Niemi was appointed in the coaching staff of HIFK, after a request of then head coach Joaquín Gómez.